11β-Hydroxydihydrotestosterone

 11β-Hydroxydihydrotestosterone (11OHDHT) is an endogenous steroid.
 Although it may not have significant androgenic activity, it may still be an important precursor to androgenic molecules.

 Biological role

 11OHDHT, along with other carbon-11-oxygenated (C11-oxy) steroids, 11-ketodihydrotestosterone (11KDHT) and 11-ketotestosterone (11KT), are androgen receptor (AR) agonists.
 The interconversion of C11-oxy C19 steroids, which includes 11OHDHT, was found to be more efficient than that of C11-oxy C21 steroids.
-11OHDHT was also found to exhibit antagonism towards the progesterone receptor B (PRB), although it is not a pregnane (C21) steroid, highlighting the intricate interplay between receptors and active as well as "inactive" C11-oxy steroids.
+11OHDHT was also found to exhibit antagonism towards the progesterone receptor B (PRB), although it is not a pregnane (C21) steroid, highlighting the complex relationship between receptors and active as well as "inactive" C11-oxy steroids.